LandonHolcomb/crafty-comet-space/content/projects/_index.md

         - **Quantum circuit optimization**
         - **Open-source tools and educational resources**

-        *Projects will be added as they become available.*
+        *Projects will be added as they become available.
+I'm working on them :)*
     design:
       columns: '1'
   - block: collection